 Community Advisory Board

 The CAB counsels on a variety of topics and museum initiatives, by way of quarterly meetings, focus groups, and surveys.
-Their work supports the museum's mission to preserve local history through educational programs, our commitment to equitably serving our diverse audiences, and our vision to become an anchor in our community.
+With backgrounds in education, tourism, recreation, community and family services, public and private, their work supports the museum's mission to preserve local history through educational programs, our commitment to equitably serving our diverse audiences, and our vision to become an anchor in our community.

 Fridays & Saturdays 12, 1, 2, 3pm